ojalaquellueva/import_GBIF/README.md

-# A simple example of downloading from GBIF and importing to PostgreSQL
+# Simple example of downloading from GBIF and importing to PostgreSQL
 Prepared by: Brad Boyle (ojalaquellueva AT gmail)
 Date: 10 Aug.
 2022

+## Requirements
+* Linux or Linux-like OS (e.g., Mac OSX terminal)
+* Utilities installed: `wget`
+* PostgreSQL installed
+* Admin-level access
+   * Step III will work best if you log into Postgres as user postgres or other superuser. e.g.,

+      ```
+      sudo -u postgres psql
+      ```

 ## I. Download from GBIF